How to Remove Yourself from Radaris (2026 Guide)

 What Is Radaris?

-Radaris differentiates itself from competitors by the depth and breadth of the records it aggregates.
-While sites like Spokeo focus primarily on contact information and social media, Radaris pulls heavily from court records, business filings, property ownership data, and professional licensing databases.
-A Radaris profile can paint a remarkably detailed picture of a person's life — their home addresses going back decades, their business affiliations, their legal history, and their family connections.
+Radaris stands out for the depth of records it aggregates.
+Spokeo focuses on contact info and social media.
+Radaris pulls heavily from court records, business filings, property ownership data, and professional licensing databases.
+A Radaris profile can map a person's life in detail: home addresses going back decades, business affiliations, legal history, family connections.

-The site offers both free basic lookups and paid premium reports.
-Even the free results can reveal enough information to concern most people, including full names, ages, current and past cities, and lists of relatives and associates.
+The site offers free basic lookups and paid premium reports.
+Even the free results expose full names, ages, current and past cities, and lists of relatives and associates.

 What Data Does Radaris Show?